Jump to navigation

 While your son/daughter is participating in the assessment process, they will attend school an average of 25 hours per week.
 Courses taught include math, science, life skills, social studies and language arts.
 The goal of the education program is to prepare youth to return to public school.
 In that effort, we strive to keep class size to 15 students or less in order to provide more individualized attention.

 Your son/daughter will also attend pre-treatment groups during which he/she will participate with facilitators and peers.

-Each youth committed to DYC is assigned a Client Manager who fulfills primary case management responsibilities.
-The Client Manager will be able to answer most of the questions you have about your son/daughter's placement and treatment throughout the full period of their commitment to DYC.
+Each youth committed to DYS is assigned a Client Manager who fulfills primary case management responsibilities.
+The Client Manager will be able to answer most of the questions you have about your son/daughter's placement and treatment throughout the full period of their commitment to DYS.
 The Client Manager will also serve as the Parole Officer during the period of parole.

 We encourage and support your contact with your son/daughter.
 Visits, phone calls and mail are common forms of contact.
 Each facility will be able to introduce you to your son/daughter’s individual communication and contact plan while they are in residential placement.
 If you need support with participating in visits you are encouraged to work with the facility and the Client Manager assigned to your son/daughter.

 Here are some suggestions of things you can do to be involved with your son/daughter’s care:

 DYS ensures educational services are provided to all youth in custody.
 The Colorado Department of Education (CDE) state standards are met by all education programs and all teachers and principals are licensed.

 While youth are in a detention facility, the responsibility to educate belongs to the local school district in which the facility is located.
 The typical length of stay in detention is brief, with an overall average of 15 days.
 General education and special education services are provided for all youth in detention facilities and meet the CDE requirements.